bwRavencl/ControllerBuddy/README.md

   - Xbox One Controller
   - Dual Shock 3
   - Dual Shock 4 (with special support for the touchpad, haptic feedback and lightbar)
+  - Dual Sense (with special support for the touchpad, haptic feedback and lightbar)
   - etc. (to check if your controller is supported please refer to the [SDL_GameControllerDB](https://github.com/gabomdq/SDL_GameControllerDB) project)
 - Supported operating systems:
   - Windows x64 (local / client / server)